ppy/osu-wiki/news/2017-12-23-community-contributors-2017.md

 ![](/wiki/shared/news/2017-12-23-community-contributors-2017/onosakihito.png)

-Instrumental in the genesis of the early *osu!taiko* community and mapping scene, OnosakiHito's contributions span across dozens of domains, ranging from the Charting Assembly Team, to the later production and management of the Beatmap Spotlights, prototyping and design work for the hush-hush Campaign mode, and an incredibly long, nearly gap-less tenure as a member of the BAT and now the QAT.
+Instrumental in the genesis of the early osu!taiko community and mapping scene, OnosakiHito's contributions span across dozens of domains, ranging from the Charting Assembly Team, to the later production and management of the Beatmap Spotlights, prototyping and design work for the hush-hush Campaign mode, and an incredibly long, nearly gap-less tenure as a member of the BAT and now the QAT.

-As of this post, OnosakiHito has since retired from the QAT for a long-earned rest, but the sheer scope and depth of his contributions make this award something long in the running, and we are sad to see him settle down into the quieter years of his time with osu!
+OnosakiHito has since retired from the QAT for a long-earned rest, but the sheer scope and depth of his contributions make this award something long in the running, and we are sad to see him step away.

 ### Deif

 ![](/wiki/shared/news/2017-12-23-community-contributors-2017/deif.png)

-A towering presence in the *osu!catch* scene, Deif is pretty much responsible for the entire structure surrounding that portion of the community.
-His contributions range from conceptual to organizational, building and reworking the *osu!catch* ranking criteria, setting up *osu!catch* modding queues, and even assisting massively with the running and maintenance of countless of World Cups.
+A towering presence in the osu!catch scene, Deif is pretty much responsible for the entire structure surrounding that section of the community.
+His contributions range from conceptual to organizational, such as building and reworking the *osu!catch* ranking criteria, setting up *osu!catch* modding queues, and even assisting massively with the running and maintenance of countless of World Cups across all modes.

 ### deadbeat